Vitex agnus-castus is a popular herbal supplement used to treat a variety of health problems.

-Vitex agnus-castus’ hormone-balancing effects may also help relieve symptoms of menopause.
+The hormone-balancing effects of Vitex agnus-castus may also help relieve symptoms of menopause.

-In a follow-up study in which 52 additional pre- and postmenopausal women were given a Vitex cream, 33% experienced major improvements and another 36% reported moderate improvements in symptoms, including night sweats and hot flashes (14).
+In a follow-up study 52 additional pre- and postmenopausal women were given a vitex cream.
+Of the study participants, 33 percent experienced major improvements, and another 36 percent reported moderate improvements in symptoms, including night sweats and hot flashes (

-After 16 weeks, the Vitex supplement was no more effective than the placebo at reducing hot flashes, depression or any other menopausal symptoms (15).
+After 16 weeks, the vitex supplement was no more effective than the placebo at reducing hot flashes, depression or any other menopausal symptoms (

 Keep in mind that in many studies reporting benefits, women were provided with supplements that mixed Vitex agnus-castus with other herbs.
-Therefore, it’s difficult to isolate the effects of Vitex alone (16).
+Therefore, it’s difficult to isolate the effects of vitex alone (

 This may be especially true in women with luteal phase defect, or a shortened second half of the menstrual cycle.
 This disorder is linked to abnormally high prolactin levels and makes it difficult for women to become pregnant.

-In another study in 52 women with luteal phase defect, 20 mg of Vitex resulted in lower prolactin levels and prolonged menstrual phases, while participants given a placebo saw no benefits (19).
+In another study in 52 women with luteal phase defect, 20 mg of vitex resulted in lower prolactin levels and prolonged menstrual phases, while participants given a placebo saw no benefits (

 Yet another study gave 93 women — who had unsuccessfully tried to become pregnant over the last 6–36 months — a supplement containing Vitex agnus-castus or a placebo.

-After three months, women in the Vitex group experienced an improved hormone balance — and 26% of them became pregnant.
-In comparison, only 10% of those in the placebo group became pregnant (20).
+After three months, women in the vitex group experienced an improved hormone balance — and 26 percent of them became pregnant.
+In comparison, only 10 percent of those in the placebo group became pregnant (

 Irregular periods can also hamper women in planning a pregnancy.
-Three additional studies report that Vitex is more effective than a placebo in improving menstrual cycles in women with irregular periods (21,
+Three additional studies report that vitex is more effective than a placebo in improving menstrual cycles in women with irregular periods (21,

 Vitex may also help keep a variety of insects at bay.

-In one study, an extract made from Vitex seeds helped repel mosquitoes, flies, ticks and fleas for about six hours (24).
+In one study, an extract made from vitex seeds helped repel mosquitoes, flies, ticks, and fleas for about six hours (

-Another study revealed that a spray containing Vitex and other plant extracts protected against head lice for at least seven hours (25).
+Another study revealed that a spray containing vitex and other plant extracts protected against head lice for at least seven hours (

-Vitex agnus-castus may offer some protection against insects, particularly mosquitoes, flies, ticks, fleas and head lice.
+Vitex agnus-castus may offer some protection against insects, particularly mosquitoes, flies, ticks, fleas, and head lice.

 Vitex may also offer a range of additional benefits, including:

-- Reduced headaches: In one study, women prone to migraines given Vitex daily for three months reduced the number of headaches they experienced during their menstrual cycles by 66% (28).
+- Reduced headaches.
+In one study, women prone to migraines given vitex daily for three months reduced the number of headaches they experienced during their menstrual cycles by 66 percent (

-- Reduced inflammation: Test-tube and animal studies suggest that compounds in Vitex may have anti-inflammatory properties.
-However, their effects aren’t stronger than those of aspirin (31, 32).
+- Reduced inflammation.
+Test-tube and animal studies suggest that compounds in vitex may have anti-inflammatory properties.
+However, their effects aren’t stronger than those of aspirin (

-- Bone repair: In one study, women with bone fractures given a combination of Vitex and magnesium had slightly increased markers for bone repair than those given a placebo (35).
+- Bone repair.
+In one study, women with bone fractures given a combination of vitex and magnesium had slightly increased markers for bone repair than those given a placebo (

-- Stroke and epilepsy prevention: Animal studies note that Vitex may reduce the likelihood of stroke and epileptic seizures (36, 37).
+- Epilepsy prevention.
+Animal studies suggest that vitex may reduce the likelihood of epileptic seizures (36,

 That said, research supporting these benefits is limited.
 More studies are needed before strong conclusions can be drawn.